Apollonias

 Apollonias is a genus of flowering plants belonging to the laurel family, Lauraceae.
 The genus includes from zero to 10 species of evergreen trees and shrubs, depending on circumscription.
 Recent studies transferred the majority of species to Beilschmiedia.
-A recent phylogenetic study found that Apollonias barbjuana, native to the Canary Islands and Madeira, is nested in genus Persea, and has been renamed Persea barbujana.
+A recent phylogenetic study found that Apollonias barbujana, native to the Canary Islands and Madeira, is nested in genus Persea, and has been renamed Persea barbujana.
 Apollonias arnottii, which is endemic to the Western Ghats of India, is considered an unplaced taxon by Plants of the World Online.